xchangrey/users-dashboard-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+You can preview the deployed version in [here](https://users-dashboard-react.vercel.app/).

 # Functionalities

 - You can view the list of Users in a table